UWCNuclear/MassFormula/README.md

 # PHY 312 Practicals

-1-2 pages: An explanation of the semi-empirical formula and strong evidence that you played with the Python code :-)
+1-2 pages: An explanation of the semi-empirical mass formula and strong evidence that you played with the Python code :-)

 On iKamva, by Thursday June 10th 2021, 2pm.